nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 * *Lambda expression* that captures variables is called a *closure*
 * *Captured variables*
   * Are evaluated when the delegate is *invoked*
-  * Have their lifetimes *extended* to that of the delegate
+  * Have their lifetime is *extended* to that of the delegate

 ```C#
 int factor = 5;